luxonis/depthai-python/docs/source/samples/Script/script_http_server.rst

 .. image:: /_static/images/components/http_server.png

 if you click on the :code:`here` href, you will get a static image.
-For video stream, you should check out :ref:`Script HTTP stream`
+For video stream, you should check out :ref:`Script HTTP stream`.

 Setup
 #####